MajaToebs/BA/README.md

 # BA
 Python code of my bachelor thesis on readability measures (mostly the Gunning Fog Index) for intrinsic plagiarism analysis

-Plots of the results are available as well
+The resulting figures and plots of them are available as well

 ## Required Packages
 - Textstat